 Target’s newest tech accelerators are moving forward.

-First announced in October 2018, Target Incubator is designed to support Gen Z entrepreneurs who run businesses that benefit people or the planet.
+in October 2018, Target Incubator is designed to support Gen Z entrepreneurs who run businesses that benefit people or the planet.
 The accelerator is now underway with eight companies: Blue Mangoes, Dressmate, KnoNap, Mickey’s Mission, Pulp Pantry, Symba, Terravive, and Trill Project.

 Participants are currently taking part in virtual programming this spring, with Target’s accelerator team checking in regularly to help them prepare for the summer program.
 In mid-June, they will relocate to Target’s Minneapolis HQ for an eight-week course to learn about retail.